JocaPC/AzureBCP/README.md

 # AZure Bulk CoPy Utility
 [AZure Bulk CoPy Utility](https://github.com/JocaPC/AzureBCP/tree/master/dist/) is a command-line tool that enables you to load a set of files from Azure Blob Storage into Azure SQL Database or SQL Server 2017.
-It uses Server-side load with BULK INSERT T-SQL command to load the files (i.e. content of files is not downloaded to the compter where you are running the tool - SQL Database directly reads data from Azure Blob Storage).
+It uses Server-side load with [BULK INSERT T-SQL command](https://docs.microsoft.com/en-us/sql/t-sql/statements/bulk-insert-transact-sql) to load the files.
+Content of files is not downloaded to the computer where you are running the tool - SQL Database directly reads data from Azure Blob Storage).
 You can customize bulk insert process using the command line options similar to the well known
  [BCP](https://docs.microsoft.com/en-us/sql/tools/bcp-utility) command-line utility.

 The syntax of the command line is: